Road Trip Packing List

 An excellent tripod to keep your phone steady, so you can take photos or videos of your legendary trip.
 The flexible legs wrap around a variety of surfaces, allowing you to capture moments you would otherwise miss.
 Plus, it’s so small, you’ll hardly notice it in your car.

 We probably don’t need to convince you that a USB car adapter is a useful tool to have on the road.
-We like this one since it’s small—it barely sticks out of the plug—and has two outlets, so you don’t have to fight over who needs to charge their phone the most…Unless there are more than two of you in the car.
+We like this one since it’s small and has two outlets, so you don’t have to fight over who needs to charge their phone the most…Unless there are more than two of you in the car.
 In which case, may we suggest rock-paper-scissors?

 You need a phone cable to go with the car charger—or plug directly into your head unit.
 Anker is a brand we’ve had good luck with.
 Three feet is a great size as you don’t want anything too long—all the extra cable will get annoying.
 Conversely, too short will also be annoying.
 We like to pack multiple cables, either for sharing with car mates or to keep one in our tech kit and a couple in the car.